Gerry McGeough: Arrest and conviction

 On 8 March 2007 McGeough was arrested by the PSNI whilst leaving the election count centre in Omagh.
 The arrest was in connection with the 1981 shooting of Sammy Brush.
 Brush, an off-duty member of the Ulster Defence Regiment, was delivering mail in his job as a postman near Aughnacloy when he was shot.
-Brush, who was armed and wearing a bullet-proof vest, managed to return fire in the incident and shot his assailant who fled.
+Brush, who was armed and wearing a bullet-proof vest, managed to return fire in the incident and shot and wounded McGeough who fled.
 McGeough and Vincent McAnespie were charged with attempted murder, conspiracy to murder and possession of firearms with intent to endanger life.
 Both men were remanded in custody to appear at Dungannon Magistrates' Court on 4 April 2007.
 McGeough was granted bail on 29 March.
 Gerry McGeough's lawyers have published a document they claim is proof that a Royal Pardon was given to another alleged IRA member, and questioned why McGeough was not treated similarly.
 The Northern Ireland Office has stated that it is instead Prerogative of Mercy that was applied to a small number of cases under the Early Release Scheme to resolve technical anomalies.

 McGeogh was convicted in February 2011 of attempted murder, possessing firearms with intent, and IRA membership.
 He was sentenced in April 2011 to 20 years imprisonment, although under the Good Friday Agreement he served less than two years in jail, and was finally released on 29 January 2013.

 McAnespie was acquitted of all charges against him.